Back in December, we had super interesting chat with Andrus Purde, Head of Marketing at Pipedrive.

 Yes, definitely, but at the same time new marketplaces and app stores have popped out.

-There are new platforms more relevant for us, specialize in SaaS software.
-We have been testing those smaller ecosystems and it’s been great so far.
+There are new platforms more relevant for us, specialise in SaaS softwares.
+We have been testing those smaller ecosystems and it's been great so far.

 And every month there's a new platform launch where you can be findable.